RemahMassri96/reading-notes/class-04.md

    - `display :none` : hiding the elements , The element will be hidden, and the page will be displayed as if the element is        not there
 ` - `visability:hidden;` : hides an element. the element will still take up the same space as before.
 The element will be          hidden, but still affect the layout

+    #####The position Property:
+    The position property specifies the type of positioning method used for an element (static, relative, fixed, absolute or sticky).